 Right.

-Uh so there you have it from these two Lib experts.
+So there you have it from these two lib experts.

 I am the reason that Hillary is losing, and I'm also the reason that Barack has not nailed it down yet.

-By the way, speaking of the Reverend Jeremiah Wright and Obama, there's a story today in the Wall Street Journal, uh journal, sorry, Obama may not have fully contained damage from ex pastor.
+By the way, speaking of the Reverend Jeremiah Wright and Obama, there's a story today in the Wall Street journal, sorry.

-Senator Obama's Philadelphia speech on race last month seemed to put the remarks of his pastor to behind him, but three weeks later there's evidence of lingering damage and not being mentioned by the drive-by's.
+Senator Obama's Philadelphia speech on race last month seemed to put the remarks of his pastor behind him, but three weeks later, there's evidence of lingering damage and not being mentioned by the drive-bys.

 The drive-by is doing just the opposite.

-Look at this poll numbers have risen here since uh since his Philadelphia speech and since the uh Wright sermons hit.
+Look at his poll numbers have risen here since his Philadelphia speech, since the Wright sermons hit.

-David Parker, North Carolina Democrat Party official, unpledged superdelegate, says the right business has not been defused.
+David Parker, North Carolina Democrat Party official, unpledged superdelegate, says the right business has not been diffused.

 He says his worries about Republicans questioning Obama's patriotism prompted him to raise the issue of Jeremiah Wright Jr.'s remarks in conversations with both the Obama and Clinton campaigns.

-I'll tell you what, when you know when the Democrat frontrunners patriotism is being questioned, and it is, and it's being questioned by Democrats as well as Republicans, then the Democrat Party has some problems.
+I'll tell you what, when the Democrat frontrunner's patriotism is being questioned, and it is, and it's being questioned by Democrats as well as Republicans, then the Democrat Party has some problems.

-Anyway, to re it this is uh we'll link to it uh at Rushlimbaugh.com.
+Anyway, this is, we'll link to it at rushlimbo.com.

 The story goes on and on and on.